k j

 Patrick Reipschläger, Frederik Brudy, Raimund Dachselt, Justin Matejka, George Fitzmaurice, Fraser Anderson

-January 2022 · Proceedings of the 2022 CHI Conference on Human Factors in Computing Systems
+January 2022 · Proceedings of the 2022 CHI Conference on Human Factors in Computing Systems (CHI)

 Abstract